 - Welsh Language services available during the coronavirus outbreak. .

-- Updated: From Monday 10 August 2020, jury trials will have resumed in 64 Crown Courts.
+- Updated: From week commencing Monday 21 September 2020, jury trials will have resumed in 74 Crown Courts.

-- Crown Courts are dealing with a range of work, much of which is being done remotely.
-This includes sentencing hearings and all urgent applications including applications for bail and applications to extend custody time limits.
+- Crown Courts continue to deal with a range of work remotely, including sentencing hearings and all urgent applications including applications for bail and applications to extend custody time limits.
 Pre-trial preparation hearings and further case management hearings are also taking place.

 - The judiciary has published a note of listing in magistrates’ courts during coronavirus outbreak.